George C. Wortley: Biography

 Wortley was born in Syracuse, New York, and graduated from Syracuse University in 1948.
-Wortley was a brother of the Gamma-Iota chapter of the Kappa Sigma Fraternity.
+Wortley was a brother of the Gamma-Iota chapter of Kappa Sigma fraternity.

-Prior to his government service, he was President of the Manlius Publishing Corporation, a publisher of seven weekly newspapers in Upstate New York.
+Prior to his government service, he was president of the Manlius Publishing Corporation, a publisher of seven weekly newspapers in Upstate New York.
 He continued in that capacity until their sale in 1992.
-He was a member of the Advisory Board of the Bank of New York for five years and its successor, Norstar Bank.
+He was a member of the advisory board of the Bank of New York for five years and its successor, Norstar Bank.
 He has served on numerous civic, state and national boards and foundations.
 He also served on the board of Project ACTA, as well as the Kings Point's Government Affairs Council.
 His business and Congressional responsibilities took him to 35 nations.

 He served in the Merchant Marine Reserve and the United States Naval Reserve during World War II, with sea duty in the North Atlantic, Pacific and Philippine theaters of operation.